AI

 Without caching, every API call to something like Claude processes your full prompt.
 System instructions, reference docs, conversation history, the works.
 You pay full price for every token, every time.

 Do the math on a typical RAG application.
 You’ve got system instructions, reference documents, and maybe some examples.
 That’s your static context - same for every query.
 Cache that once, reuse it hundreds of times.
-Your cost drops 60-90% depending on how much of your prompt is reusable.
+The recommended approach in 2025-2026 is multi-tier architecture: semantic cache first, then prefix cache, then full inference.
+Combined savings can exceed 80% versus naive implementation.

 Character.ai demonstrated this at scale.
 They built caching into their infrastructure and scaled to 30,000 messages per second.
 Their secret wasn’t exotic optimization.
 It was recognizing that most prompts share 80% of their content.